Search results

 Haiti: Influx of wounded patients exacerbates needs in hospitals

-… Port-au-Prince (ICRC) – A sharp increase in the number … urgent needs and enhance people`s access to healthcare and other humanitarian services.
+… Haiti`s capital, Port-au-Prince, as they run dangerously low on medical supplies amid a … urgent needs and enhance people`s access to healthcare and other humanitarian services.
 Some …

 Law and policy topic